Integrity Building Inspections

 Inspectors do not make requirements.
 We cannot force someone to fix anything.
 We are simply informing our clients of the conditions that exist in the home at the time of the inspection.
 Our clients may take this information and with the advice of their real estate agent, use it to help them make a list of unacceptable conditions to negotiate a price and in making the decision whether the property is worth the price asked by the seller.
 Clients may decide to repair an item themselves and save on repair costs.
 Often inspections are for the home owner so they can obtain advice and information to budget and plan for upcoming future repairs and their expenses.
 Homeowners also schedule inspections so they can perform repairs before putting their home on the market.
 Often this helps insure the home sells quickly.

 Areas that are blocked by stored items cannot be inspected.
-If an access door is too small, a crawl space not high enough, an area is too wet or unsafe to enter, then the space cannot be inspected.
+If an access door is too small, a crawl space opening not large enough or too low to enter, too wet or unsafe to enter, then a space cannot be inspected.
 However, we will look in with a high power flashlight and zoom to inspect what we can.
 If an access is painted or nailed shut we cannot damage the building by opening the access up.
 In such cases it may be necessary to get permission from the homeowner to remove or open up the area to be inspected.
 We cannot look inside walls but will look for clues of defects based upon conditions that can be seen.

 Over the years every city adopted its own set of building codes.
-Even though there is a Uniform Building Code, Codes change every year.
+Even though there is a Uniform Building Code, codes change every year.
 A house that was built 20 years ago does not meet the building codes for a home built today.
 Some homes were built before any building code existed.
 A home inspector is not a city code inspector.
-If we spot a safety issue because a code has changed we will point the issue out as a safety issue.
-Here’s an example; We won’t tell you that the square footage of the old style windows don’t meet current Fire Department egress code requirements that have been changed since the home was built (larger windows are now required under new building codes).
-We will let you know if the window won’t open for you to escape in case of fire, a safety issue.
+If we spot a safety issue because a code has changed we will identify the issue as a safety issue.
+Here’s an example; We won’t tell you that the square footage of the old style windows don’t meet current Fire Department egress code requirements that have been changed since the home was built (larger windows are now required under new building codes) but we will let you know if the window won’t open for you to escape in case of fire, and list it as a safety issue.

 It would be very unlikely that the inspector would break something.
 This is the reason we do not move furniture or clutter to inspect blocked areas.
 It is the sellers’ responsibility to have everything moved and accessible ready for the inspection.
 If an area cannot be inspected it will be noted on the report.
 We will inspect the home by turning on the switches, operating built in fixtures, and built in appliances as they are intended to be operated.
 If they do not work for the inspection, they will be noted as defective.
 It is highly unlikely that it broke during the inspection just by being operated by normal means.